Insality/defold-deployer/README.md

 Unique build && deploy script for mobile projects (Android, iOS) for Defold Engine

 ## Features
-- Single deployment script on all Defold mobile projects
+- Single deployment script on all Defold mobile projects (Android, iOS)
-- One command to build, deploy and read logs from the mobile (now android only)
+- One command to build, deploy and read logs from the mobile
 - Custom settings on project (provisions, bob version, etc)
-- Save your time on preparing debug & release builds
+- Save your time on preparing debug && release builds
 - Nice naming builds to save history of product versions
 - Auto *bob.jar* downloading.
 Flag **use_latest_bob** for using always last version of Defold
-- Android Instant build in one command
+- Android Instant build in one command (`deployer abr --instant`)
 - Repair dependencies, if they are corrupted

 ## Install